- CHIPMUNK BIOLOGY

 CHEAP CHIPMUNK LIVE TRAP *

-For minor or light infestations, the 5X5X16 GREEN LIVE TRAP is a viable option.
-It blends into the landscape well and isn’t easy to see.
+For minor or light infestations, the 5X5X16 GREEN LIVE TRAP is a viable option for small animals like chipmunk.
+This trap blends into the natural landscape well and isn’t easy to see.
 But its not nearly as good quality wise and in many cases, will require some tweaking to get the trip mechanism to work smoothly.
-It’s definitely our “economy model” but for a small problem or when the budget has limited resources, a decent choice to consider.
+It’s definitely our “economy model” but for a small problem or when the budget has limited resources, its a decent choice to consider.

 CHIPMUNK KILL TRAPS *